-This Dressmaking course will teach you how to make your own unique clothes that fit perfectly.
+This Dressmaking course will teach you how to make your own clothes that fit perfectly.

 Basic sewing skills required (Ideal if you’ve recently taken a Beginners Sewing Course)